edgedb/easy-edgedb/chapter2/index.md

 ## Enums, scalar types, and extending

-We now have two types of transport in the book: train, and horse-drawn carriage.
+We now have three types of transport in the book: walking, train, and horse-drawn carriage.
 The book is [probably based in 1893](https://vampvault.jimdofree.com/tidbits/timeframe/), and our game will let the characters use types of transport that were available that year.
 Here an `enum` (enumeration) is probably the best choice, because an `enum` is about choosing one of several options.
 The values of the enum should be written in UpperCamelCase.

-Here we see the word `scalar` for the first time: this is a `scalar type` because it only holds a single value at a time.
-The other types (`City`, `Person`) are `object types` because they can hold multiple values at the same time.
+Here we see the word `scalar` for the first time: this is a `scalar type`, which means that it only holds a single value at a time.
+The other types (`City`, `NPC`) are `object types` because they can hold multiple values at the same time.

 The other keyword we will see for the first time is `extending`, which means to take a type as a base and extend it.
-This gives you all the power of the type that you are extending, and adds some more options.
+This keyword gives you all the power of the type that you are extending, and lets you add more on top.
 We will write our `Transport` type like this:

 ```sdl
 scalar type Transport extending enum<Feet, Train, HorseDrawnCarriage>;